Last Updated on August 13, 2021 by Michelle Moyer

 How far is Lima from the airport

 Arriving at the Jorge Chávez International Airport is bewildering and scary.
 It is crowded with people of every nationality looking for their transportation and millions of taxi drivers hounding you because they want to ‘help you.’
 The taxi drivers are hustlers and will do anything to get your business.
-It is suggested to arrange your transportation with a reputable company before your arrival.
+It is suggested to arrange your transportation with a reputable company before your arrival for your one day in Lima Peru.

 The airport is only about 12 miles from Lima city center, but this can take as much as 45 minutes to an hour in travel time.
-Gridlock is very common during rush-hour.
+This can cut into your touring time when you only have 24 hours in Lima.
+Plan to travel at off-peak hours.
+Gridlock is very common during rush hour.
 On the other hand, this allows street performers and vendors to peddle to the stationary drivers and adds to the chaos that is traffic in Lima!

 Where to stay on a very short layover in Lima